 Some studies report that vigorous exercise may deplete riboflavin due to its consumption in the metabolic pathways.

-Young women with anorexia nervosa or patients with malignancies, malabsorption syndromes, lie celiac disease and short bowel syndrome have been shown to have low riboflavin levels.
+Young women with anorexia nervosa or patients with malignancies, malabsorption syndromes, like celiac disease and short bowel syndrome, have been shown to have low riboflavin levels.
 Patients with lactose intolerance are likely to have suboptimal intake since dairy products are a good source of riboflavin.

 Long-term Use of Barbiturates